gravitational/workshop/crd/crd.md

 store and retrieve structured data using native Kubernetes tools.

-It is also possible to create a custom controller that can monitor custom resources and take specific actions, thus unlocking a true declarative capabilities of custom resources.
+It is also possible to create a custom controller that can monitor custom resources and take specific actions, thus unlocking true declarative capabilities of custom resources.

 When combined together, custom resources and custom controllers, constitute